-Informa Australia is delighted to announce the 2nd annual National Cosmetic Medicine Summit 2018, to be held at the Sofitel Wentworth on the 16th-17th March.
+Informa Australia is delighted to announce the 2nd annual National Cosmetic Medicine Summit 2018, to be held at the Crown, Melbourne on the 3-4 August 2018.

 This two day event aims to provide a unique forum within the Australian cosmetic industry specifically tailored for cosmetic doctors, cosmetic nurses, clinic owners, dermal therapists, cosmeceutical experts and others from the cosmetic industry to discuss, collaborate and further their clinical knowledge as well as hone techniques from thought leaders and peers in the industry.

 Australia’s Cosmetic Industry is booming.
 According to the latest figures, Australians spend more on cosmetic procedures per capita than Americans.
 There are still major challenges and concerns facing the industry, including the recent changes to National and state regulation, the incidence of complications and complaints as well as rapidly advancing methods and technologies.

 - State of the art techniques and technologies in cosmetic procedures

 - What is new in laser, dermatology and injectables